 Use Can Lead to Positive Marijuana Test

-The U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA) have made it clear that commercial drivers who use CBD products may test positive for marijuana, which would likely lead to job loss.
-DOT issued a “CBD Notice” in February 2020 explaining that “it remains unacceptable for any safety-sensitive employee subject to the Department of Transportation’s drug testing regulations to use marijuana.”
+The U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA) warn that commercial drivers who use CBD products risk testing positive for marijuana.
+A positive test result would likely lead to job loss.
+DOT issued a “CBD Notice” in February 2020, stating that safety-sensitive employees under its drug testing regulations cannot use marijuana.

-Nevertheless, some confusion remains about the legality of using CBD, which has been touted as a natural supplement used for many ailments, including pain management.
-CBD is a chemical compound from the Cannabis sativa plant – also known as marijuana or hemp, according to the U.S. National Library of Medicine.
+Despite this warning, confusion remains about CBD’s legality.
+Many people see it as a natural supplement for various ailments, including pain management.
+CBD comes from the Cannabis sativa plant, also known as marijuana or hemp, according to the U.S. National Library of Medicine.

 Inconsistent Labeling Cause for Concern

-While the 2018 Farm Bill (The Agricultural Improvement Act of 2018, Pub.
-L. 115-334) made it legal to sell hemp and hemp products in the U.S., not all hemp-derived CBD products are legal.
-According to the Farm Bill, hemp-derived products containing a concentration of up to 0.3% tetrahydrocannabinol (THC) are not controlled substances.
-However, any CBD product with a concentration of more than 0.3% THC remains classified as marijuana, a Schedule I drug under the Controlled Substances Act, according to DOT.
+The 2018 Farm Bill (The Agricultural Improvement Act of 2018, Pub.
+L. 115-334) legalized the sale of hemp and hemp products in the U.S. However, not all hemp-derived CBD products meet legal requirements.
+The Farm Bill states that hemp-derived products with up to 0.3% tetrahydrocannabinol (THC) are not controlled substances.
+Any CBD product containing more than 0.3% THC is classified as marijuana, a Schedule I drug under the Controlled Substances Act, according to DOT.

-Because CBD products are not regulated by the Food and Drug Administration (FDA), there have been reports of wide-spread inconsistency when stating the amount of CBD listed on product labels.
-That unpredictability has caused issues for commercial truck drivers.
+The Food and Drug Administration (FDA) does not regulate CBD products.
+As a result, reports show inconsistencies in the amount of CBD listed on product labels.
+This unpredictability has created problems for commercial truck drivers.

-Doug Horn, a 30-year veteran driver, provides a good case in point.
-Horn, who hurt his hip and shoulder in a February 2012 vehicle crash, used CBD oil to help alleviate his pain.
-He tested positive for marijuana in a random drug test and was fired from his job of 10 years as a hazmat truck driver, according to a Transport Topics article.
-The CBD product he had used was labeled THC-free, but it clearly wasn’t.
+Doug Horn, a 30-year veteran driver, experienced this issue firsthand.
+In February 2012, a vehicle crash injured his hip and shoulder.
+To ease his pain, he used CBD oil.
+Later, he tested positive for marijuana in a random drug test and lost his job of 10 years as a hazmat truck driver, according to Transport Topics.
+The CBD product he used was labeled THC-free, but that was not the case.

-“If a driver uses a CBD product that includes more than 0.3% THC, standard drug tests will likely produce a positive result for marijuana,” said to Tim Thoelecke Jr., founder of InOut Labs, a nationwide medical testing lab providing world-class drug testing and wellness testing services.
+“If a driver uses a CBD product with more than 0.3% THC, standard drug tests will likely show a positive result for marijuana,” said Tim Thoelecke Jr., founder of InOut Labs.
+His company provides nationwide drug testing and wellness testing services.

 A positive drug test is posted to the FMCSA Clearinghouse.